sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_24_TenAndTwoBasedNumerals/Quiz01.md

 **Description**

-a) A ten based numeral requires 10 symbols, a two based numeral (binary) requires 2 symbols and so on.

-b) A ten based numeral requires 10 symbols, a two based numeral (binary) requires 2 symbols and so on.

-c) A ten based numeral requires 10 symbols, a two based numeral (binary) requires 2 symbols and so on.

-d) A ten based numeral requires 10 symbols, a two based numeral (binary) requires 2 symbols and so on.
+A ten based numeral requires 10 symbols, a two based numeral (binary) requires 2 symbols and so on.

 ---
 ---